scientific-python/scientific-python.org/content/en/about/governance.md

 Invitation must take place at least one week after initial nomination, to allow existing members time to voice any objections.

-### Leadership Team
+### Community Leaders

-The Leadership Team (LT) are community managers who have additional responsibilities to ensure the smooth running of the project.
+Community Leaders are Community Managers who have additional responsibilities to ensure the smooth running of the Scientific Python project.
-LT members are expected to participate in strategic planning, approve changes to the governance model, and make decisions about funding granted to the project itself.
+Community Leaders are expected to participate in strategic planning, approve changes to the governance model, and make decisions about funding granted to the Scientific Python project.
 (Funding to community members is theirs to pursue and manage.)
-The purpose of the LT is to ensure smooth progress on the big-picture [roadmap]{{< relref "roadmap.md" >}}.
+Community Leaders should ensure smooth progress on the big-picture [roadmap]{{< relref "roadmap.md" >}}.
 Changes that impact the full project require analysis informed by long experience with both the project and the larger ecosystem.
-When the core developer community (including the LT members) fail to reach such a consensus in a reasonable timeframe, the LT is the entity that resolves the issue.
+When the Community Managers (including the Community Leaders) fail to reach such a consensus in a reasonable timeframe, the Community Leaders may resolve the issue.

 ### Other Teams

 Specific projects may have their own governance structures.
-For example,

-- The SPEC Steering Committee governance model is described [here]({{< relref "/specs/steering-committee/" >}}).
+For example, the SPEC Steering Committee governance model is described [here]({{< relref "/specs/steering-committee/" >}}).

 ## Decision Making Process